docsforadobe/after-effects-scripting-guide/docs/properties/maskpropertygroup.md

 #### Description

-When true, the mask is locked and cannot be edited in the user interface; otherwise, false.
+When `true`, the mask is locked and cannot be edited in the user interface; otherwise `false`.

 #### Type